What Is Thrash Metal?

 Number 11 – NUCLEAR ASSAULT

-NUCLEAR ASSAULT formed in New York City in 1984. making them one of the main acts within THRASH METAL to emerge from the East Coast, along with OVERKILL, WHIPLASH, CARNIVORE and ANTHRAX; the latter of which was co-founded by NUCLEAR ASSAULT bassist Dan Lilker, who after the release of ANTHRAX‘s debut album, ‘Fistful of Metal’, was ousted from the band.
+NUCLEAR ASSAULT formed in New York City in 1984, making them one of the main group’s within THRASH to emerge from the East Coast, along with such acts as OVERKILL, WHIPLASH, CARNIVORE and ANTHRAX; the latter of which was co-founded by NUCLEAR ASSAULT bassist Dan Lilker, who after the release of ANTHRAX‘s debut album, ‘Fistful of Metal‘, was ousted from the band.

 Lilker decided to put together his own outfit, concentrating on an even heavier sound than his former band, and would go on to form NUCLEAR ASSAULT with guitarist/vocalist John Connelly (who had also been involved with ANTHRAX at one point), guitarist Mike Bogush and drummer Scott Duboys.